christina-chang-tw/PyOctal/README.md

 ├── config                   # all configuration files
 ├── lib                      # core library
 ├── results                  # store testing results
-├── tests                    # contain simple instrument function tests <not implemented>
-├── instr.py                 # direct interface with instruments (only for simple setup cases) ├── logging.log              # logging the output to a file ├── main.py                  # interface with running sweeps
+├── tests                    # contain unittesting for functions (users please ignore) ├── instr.py                 # direct interface with instruments (only for simple setup cases) ├── logging.log              # logging the output to a file ├── main.py                  # interface with running sweeps